apache/airflow/dev/README_AIRFLOW3_DEV.md

 Committer may also request from PR author to raise 2 PRs one against `main` branch and one against `v2-10-test` prior to accepting the code change.

+Mistakes happen and such backport PR work might fall through cracks, so PRs that the committer thinks should be back-ported, should get 2.10.x milestone set.

+This way release manager can verify (as usual) if all the "expected" PRs have been backported and cherry-pick remaining PRS.

 ## Merging PRs 2.10.x

 Suggested change